daicoden/bazel-jooq/copypastel_rules_datasource/README.md

 ## pip dependencies

-copypastel_rules_database relies on a @pip dependency being present.
+copypastel_rules_datasource relies on a @pip dependency being present.

-You can either get this by calling the copypastel_rules_database, or by adding the necissary requirements to your own top level pip_import named pip.
+You can either get this by calling the copypastel_rules_datasource, or by adding the necissary requirements to your own top level pip_import named pip.